RyanBayne/TwitchPress/wp-content/plugins/channel-solution-for-twitch/readme.txt

 * DEV  - $twitch_wperror removed from the Twitch API library as it is not in use.
 * DEV  - Streamlabs API endpoints added to All-API library.
 * DEV  - Removed $twitch_call_id from Twitch API class as it is not in use.
 * DEV  - Deepbot settings removed - extension on hold pending a strictly localhost only phase.
+* DONE - New Sandbox Mode switch in Advanced settings.
+* DEV  - Incorrect use of TwitchPress_ListTable_Krakencalls in daily logs file change to TwitchPress_ListTable_Daily_Logs
+* DEV  - New class file created for storing and managing changes history, a log specifically for key change.
+* DEV  - Subscription sync notices swapped as they were in the wrong places.

 = 1.7.4 =
 * DONE - Sync extension has been merged into this plugin.